The Wilmot Proviso for APUSH®

 During the 1830s and 1840s, pro-slavery and anti-slavery forces took more moralistic positions that made compromise less likely.
 Radical abolitionists like William Lloyd Garrison called for immediate, uncompensated emancipation because they viewed slavery as a moral wrong.
 While radical abolitionists represented only a small portion of anti-slavery numbers, they were persistent, loud, and continued to grow in numbers.

 In 1837 John C. Calhoun introduced the apologist view of slavery.
 His contention was that slavery was a positive moral and practical good recognized by the Bible and successful historical empires.
 He took the position that slavery benefitted not only the South but the North as well.
-Calhoun also contended that the institution was a positive good for slaves, reinforcing the work ethic and offering slaves the possibility of salvation through conversion to Christianity.
+Calhoun also contended that the institution was a positive good for enslaved people, reinforcing the work ethic and offering enslaved people the possibility of salvation through conversion to Christianity.

 In 1837 John C. Calhoun introduced the apologist view of slavery.
 His contention was that slavery was a positive moral and practical good.